The stochastic nonlocal Cahn-Hilliard equation with regular potential and multiplicative noise: Acknowledgments

 \section{Acknowledgments}

+The authors warmly thank the anonymous reviewer for their useful remarks, which helped to improve the quality of the manuscript significantly.
 The first author is a member of Gruppo Nazionale per l'Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA), Istituto Nazionale di Alta Matematica (INdAM).
 The research of the first author is funded by the European Union (ERC, NoisyFluid, No. 101053472).
 The second author was partially supported by the RTG 2339 ``Interfaces, Complex Structures, and Singular Limits'' of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).